facebook

 WARN Act California: Key Takeaways

-For information on the specific WARN Act requirements in other states that may apply to your organization, see our similar WARN Act state guides for New York, New Jersey, and Illinois.
+For information on the specific WARN Act requirements in other states that may apply to your organization, see our similar WARN Act guides for states such as New York, New Jersey, Illinois, Pennsylvania, and Florida.

 In need of outplacement assistance?